ageir/chirp-rpi/README.md

 # Raspberry Pi Python Class for Chirp
 Chirp is a capacitive soil moisture sensor with temperature and light sensor on board.

 It is Open Hardware and is made by Albertas Mickėnas at Catnip Electronics.

-For more information about Chirp:
+#### More information about Chirp:

 https://github.com/Miceuz/i2c-moisture-sensor/

 https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/

 ## Features
->A trigger function to trigger all enabled sensors.
+* A trigger function to trigger all enabled sensors.

->
->Get soil moisture in percentage, requires calibration.
+* Get soil moisture in percentage, requires calibration.

->
->Several temprature scales to choose from.
-Celcius, farenheit and kelvin.
+* Several temprature scales to choose from.
+Celcius, Farenheit and Kelvin.

->
->Temperature offset to calibrate temperature sensor.
+* Temperature offset to calibrate temperature sensor.

->
->Change I2C address
+* Change I2C address

->
->Deep sleep mode to save power.
+* Deep sleep mode to save power.

-Based on code by Jasper Wallace and Daniel Tamm
+#### Based on code by Jasper Wallace and Daniel Tamm

 https://github.com/JasperWallace/chirp-graphite/blob/master/chirp.py